Instruction set architecture: Code density

 Certain embedded RISC ISAs like Thumb and AVR32 typically exhibit very high density owing to a technique called code compression.
 This technique packs two 16-bit instructions into one 32-bit word, which is then unpacked at the decode stage and executed as two instructions.

 Minimal instruction set computers (MISC) are commonly a form of stack machine, where there are few separate instructions (8–32), so that multiple instructions can be fit into a single machine word.
-These types of cores often take little silicon to implement, so they can be easily realized in an FPGA or in a multi-core form.
+These types of cores often take little silicon to implement, so they can be easily realized in an FPGA (field-programmable gate array) or in a multi-core form.
 The code density of MISC is similar to the code density of RISC; the increased instruction density is offset by requiring more of the primitive instructions to do a task.

 There has been research into executable compression as a mechanism for improving code density.
 The mathematics of Kolmogorov complexity describes the challenges and limits of this.

 In practice, code density is also dependent on the compiler.
 Most optimizing compilers have options that control whether to optimize code generation for execution speed or for code density.
 For instance GCC has the option -Os to optimize for small machine code size, and -O3 to optimize for execution speed at the cost of larger machine code.